HalimUzodike/HalimUzodike/README.md

 ## Hi there 👋

-- 🔭 Computer Science and Psychology graduate at Oregon State University and University if Maryland Baltimore County. <br>
+- 🔭 Computer Science and Psychology graduate. <br>